About the DRC

 Jacqueline provides disability-related support services to students with learning disabilities and/or AD(H)D, ensuring the student’s equitable participation in the academic experience.
 She helps students understand their disability, and the impact it has on their academic lives.
 She offers one-on-one, specialized advising and instruction on academic skills, and other compensatory strategies specific to each student’s needs.
 Contact Jacqueline at firstname.lastname@example.org or at (617) 373-3525.

-Hannah provides disability-related support services to students with mental health diagnoses and psychiatric condtions and works to ensure that students have equitable access to their academic experience.
-She helps students understand and manage their disability, and the impact it has on their academic lives.
+Lauren provides disability-related support services to DRC students, specializing in autism spectrum disorders.
+She works to ensure that all Northeastern students have equitable access to their academic experience by helping them understand and manage their disability and the impact it has on their academic lives.
 She offers one-on-one meetings, specialized advising and guidance on academic skills, and other compensatory strategies specific to each student’s needs.
-Contact Hannah at email@example.com or 617-373-4426.
+Contact Lauren at firstname.lastname@example.org or 617-373-6603.

 Kyle Droz, M.Ed.

 Kyle serves as the Director of of the DRC.
-He oversees the Notetaking Services Coordinator, the Academic Assistant, and the Service Coordinator.
-In addition, he carries a case load of students who are Deaf, hard of hearing, blind or have low visions.
-He also provides accessible text materials and digital acessibility support.
+In addition to departmental operations, he oversees the Assistive Technology Manager, the Academic Assistant, and the Service Coordinator.
+He also carries a small case load of students who are Deaf, hard of hearing, blind or have low visions.
 Contact Kyle at firstname.lastname@example.org or (617) 373-5137.